 What is HIV/AIDS?

-New research shows that taking antiviral medication and having an “undetectable viral load” is more effective at prevent-ing HIV transmission than using condoms.
+New research shows that taking antiviral medication and having an “undetectable viral load” is more effective at preventing HIV transmission than using condoms.
 There are also medications people can take to prevent HIV, called PEP and PrEP.
-For more information visit samesh.org.au
+For more information go to samesh.org.au

 Where can I get tested?

 Make an appointment with your local doctor, health care provider, SHINE SA, UniSA GP clinic or Aboriginal Health service.
-Contact details and locations can be found in the back of this booklet.
+Contact details and locations can be found at the bottom of this page.

 Barrier methods prevent semen from entering the uterus during sex.

 82% effective (male condom)

 A thin sheath of rubber that is placed on an erect penis before contact occurs between the penis and the vagina to prevent pregnancy.
 Condoms also reduce the risk of sexually transmitted infections.

 - it is more effective when used with water-based lubricant to prevent friction and breakage

 - it is available at supermarkets, pharmacies, USASA counters, UniSA medical clinic and SHINE SA clinics